openshift/lightspeed-service/CONTRIBUTING.md

 ```

 For further guidance, see the rest of our codebase, or check sources online.
 There are many, eg. [this one](https://gist.github.com/redlotus/3bc387c2591e3e908c9b63b97b11d24e).

+## Adding a new provider/model
+To add a new provider, follow these steps:

+1. Create a new file in the `ols/src/llm/providers/` directory.
+2. In this file, define a class that inherits from `LLMProvider`.
+3. Register this class for use by decorating it with `@register_llm_provider_as("your_provider")`.
+You can refer to existing providers for examples.

+Please note that your custom provider must adhere to the interface defined by `AbstractLLMProvider` to ensure proper integration.
+Specifically, you must define a `default_params` property and a `load` method in your custom provider class.

+You'll also need to modify your `olsconfig.yaml` file to include an appropriate entry for your new provider.

+Once you've created and registered your new provider as described above, no further code modifications are necessary.
+Our discovery mechanism will automatically locate your provider.
+After that, you'll be able to use it as needed.